Published: January 29, 2026

 Dark Star Pros Dark Star Cons

-Higher limits on high-speed data (unlimited for both the Starter and Premium plans)/ You get QCI 8 data priority included only on the Premium plan; on some others it's a paid add-on (otherwise QCI 9).
+Unlimited high-speed data on both the Starter and Premium plans.
+Higher data priority of QCI 8 is included only on the Premium plan; on some others it's a paid add-on and otherwise you're on QCI 9.
+Light Speed offers QCI 7, which is better.

-HIgher hotspot data limits Slower data speeds than on the Warp network (up to 2Gbps vs. up to 3Gbps, according to US Mobile)
+Higher hotspot data limits on Starter and Premium plans.
+Slower data speeds than on the Warp network (download speeds up to 389 Mbps vs. up to 702 Mbps).

 Who benefits from US Mobile Dark Star?

-If you’re looking for a prepaid phone plan as an alternative to the expensive postpaid plans from AT&T, Verizon, and T-Mobile, then US Mobile is one of the options available.
+If you’re looking for a prepaid phone plan as an alternative to the expensive postpaid plans from AT&T, Verizon, and T-Mobile, then US Mobile should be in your mix to consider.
 Its Dark Star network allows for access to the AT&T network (mainly the one reserved for AT&T’s prepaid and MVNO services), offering comprehensive nationwide coverage.
 If you’re one of the following, then you could benefit from a plan on Dark Star:

 • Heavy data user.
 Dark Star’s higher data limits will allow for more streaming, scrolling, and uploading before reaching the throttle limit.